trustwallet/developer/assets/pr-fee.md

 **Do I need to pay the PR fee again to make updates to my submission?**

 If your asset is already accepted into the repository, subsequent updates will require payment of the fee to cover processing your changes.
-This includes changes made for name changs, logo changes, rebranding etc.
+This includes changes made for name changes, logo changes, rebranding etc.